 She said, “I think it was all intentional, a coordinated plan.”
 She said, “Under the law, in theory, before irreparable harm is done, you get to know your accuser and can refute the allegations.
 This was engineered so they could destroy Hamilton’s revenues and my assets before I could address the allegations.”

-Then the manager saw a wlman named “Judy,” who identified herself as being from the OIG’s office, take photos of the totems.
-He later swore, “I told her that the totems had not been flled yestereday, like they were then, when I first showed them to the FBI agent.”
-According to Fitts, the OIOG official, apparently Judity Hetherton, told him, “Shut up, this is none of your business.”
+Then the manager saw a woman named Judy, who identified herself as being from the OIG’s office, take photos of the totems.
+He later swore, “I told her that the totems had not been filed yesterday, like they were then, when I first showed them to the FBI agent.”
+According to Fitts, the OIOG official, apparently Judith Hetherton, told him, “Shut up, this is none of your business.”

 Meanwhile, Hetherton wrote a letter to Fitts and represented to the court that Hamilton was attempting to destroy evidence.
 In fact, shredding the accounting files would have have destroyed anything essential, because they were print-outs of what was in Hamilton’s computerized accounting systems, copies of which the IG had seized.
 As indicated earlier, Hetherton declined to discuss the Hamilton case.

 Hamilton had developed what it called Community Wizard software to map neighborhoods and compare the trading value of mortgage-backed securities with street level data on the houses serving as collateral for the mortgages.
-Fitts said, “It was clear they wanted to steal and destroyo our data bases and tools.”
-It would have exposed the churn.
+Fitts said, “It was clear they wanted to steal and destroy our data bases and tools.
+It would have exposed the churn.”
 Years after the Hamilton office was raided and the documents finally turned back from court control, Fitts got back the program documentation books, but many CDs with the most valuable software were gone.

 Fitts filed complaints against the HUD IG, supported by the Cindy Ecker and property manager affidavits, with President Clinton’s Council on Integrity and Efficiency, but the Council declined to consider them.